koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 That was about to change.
 Uli built a graphical maze editor, and Alex had built an activation visualization tool, which automatically updates along with the maze editor:

 <video autoplay loop muted playsinline src="https://assets.turntrout.com/static/images/posts/u9fehxegabydsaxguzaa.mp4" type="video/mp4"><source src="https://assets.turntrout.com/static/images/posts/u9fehxegabydsaxguzaa.mp4" type="video/mp4"></video>

-<br/>Figure: Inspection reveals that channel 55 (visualized) puts positive numbers (blue) on cheese and negative (red) elsewhere.
+Figure: Inspection reveals that channel 55 (visualized) puts positive numbers (blue) on cheese and negative (red) elsewhere.
 Use [this Colab](https://colab.research.google.com/drive/11yqoQgckV3lpe7adN0gkaqUcsKEutiCS?usp=sharing) to play around with the activations yourself.

 Peli flicked through the channels affected by the cheese vector.
 He found that channel 55 of this residual layer put positive (blue) numbers where the cheese is, and negative (red) values elsewhere.
 Seems promising.